devsh0/JsInterpreter/README.md

 ## Interpreter
 A toy tree-walk interpreter that can run code written in a JS-like language.
-It can parse simple JavaScript programs.
 The long-term plan is to make it ECMA-262 compatible and once there, perhaps generate Java bytecode which can run on the JVM.